EdgeVerve/oe-batch-processing/README.md

             * *Payload* (object) consists of the folowing properties:

                 * *json* (object)     - A JSON representation of the file record (recData.rec) suitable for POSTing to the oe-cloud application.
-                * *modelAPI* (string) - The oe-cloud REST API to which the data needs to be POSTed, e.g., '/api/Literals'
+                * *modelAPI* (string) - The oe-cloud REST API to which the data needs to be POSTed, e.g., '/api/Literals'.
+This overrides *modelAPI* if specified in options (see above)
-                * *method* (string)   - The http verb to be used for calling the modelAPI, e.g., 'POST' / 'PUT'
+                * *method* (string)   - The http verb to be used for calling the modelAPI, e.g., 'POST' / 'PUT'.
+This overrides *method* if specified in options (see above)
-                * *headers* (object)  - optional request headers to be added while calling modelAPI
+                * *headers* (object)  - optional request headers to be added while calling modelAPI.
+This overrides *headers* if specified in options (see above)

             * *error* (object / string) - Error object or message.
 This should normally be null when there is a valid payload.
                         This is assumed to be non-null when a *payload* could not be sent due to some error, and this fact/error needs to be logged.